Is It Illegal To Work While on Workers’ Compensation?

 Scenario 1: You Already Had a Second Job

-Say your primary job is in the construction industry.
-This is the job you got injured in.
-You also had a second part-time job as a cashier at a local gift shop.
+For example, say your primary job is in the construction industry.
+This is the job where you got injured.
+You also already had a second part-time job as a cashier at a local clothing store.
+Generally, workers’ comp would cover lost wages from both the construction job and the cashier job, since you can’t work either one due to your injuries.

-You can return to your second job in the gift shop while receiving worker’s comp, but your workers’ comp payments will likely need to be adjusted since you’re getting wages from the second job again.
+Maybe you’re able to return to your part-time job in the clothing store sooner since it’s less strenuous.
+In that case, your workers’ comp payments will likely need to be adjusted since you’re getting wages from the second job again.
 The portion of workers’ comp that covered the second job is no longer needed.

 Scenario 2: You Get a Second Job After Your Injury